Luxury Gambling Addiction Treatment

 View our video on gambling and our treatment at The Kusnacht Practice

 Many people find that pastimes such as online gaming, slot machines, blackjack, horse racing or a visit to the casino are forms of enjoyment.
 However, when entertainment turns into addiction, it is difficult to admit the problem.
 Gambling addiction is a psychological disorder that can dominate an individual’s life to the extreme detriment of mental and physical well-being as well as occupational, material and family values.
 It can cause severe harm to physical and mental health and may lead to financial ruin and even death.
 A joint study by Yale University and the CT Council on Problem Gambling found that one in five gamblers who had called a helpline had previously attempted suicide.

 A pathological gambler becomes addicted to the thrill of betting larger and larger amounts and taking greater risks, often with catastrophic results.
 Individuals who experience problems with gambling can be totally preoccupied with betting and may become extremely restless and irritable if they attempt to stop.
 They suffer from a similar loss of control, denial and compulsive behaviour as individuals who are addicted to substances such as drugs or alcohol.
 Frequently, a gambling addiction results in other addictions that serve as coping mechanisms for people who are stressed out by the activity.
 Many gamblers turn to drugs, alcohol and other activities to alleviate the anxiety brought on by their gambling addiction.

 - trying to control or stop gambling, without success

 - lying to family members or others to mask the intensity of your gambling

 - needing to gamble with increasing amounts of money to get the same thrill

 - gambling to escape problems or relieve feelings of helplessness, guilt, anxiety or depression

-- jeopardising or losing important relationships and work opportunities because of gambling
+- jeopardising or losing important relationships or work opportunities because of gambling

 - having suicidal thoughts and tendencies